A spirit resonates among leaders who look after their workers. Theodora Manjo sums it up this way:

-They looked at how employers create a positive and productive work environment for their employees.
+During an Africa Tweet Chat, they looked at how employers create a positive and productive work environment for their employees.

 “Employers must allow their teams to be adults and not baby them, not be clock watchers,” Manjo said.
 “Maintain respect.
 If people feel valued, they bring value.”

 Relationships work best when everything is out in the open.

 “Employers can create a positive work environment for their employees by making sure there is transparency in the way the company runs its programs,” Edith said.
 “This will make employees understand the goal of the business better and see their contributions.”

 - Training and education.